 The Home Depot will roll out more than 125,000 new hdPhones to associates in order to improve both the worker and customer experience at its stores.
 The devices, which are being introduced in collaboration with Zebra Technologies, HPE and Aruba, will enable faster communications among staff.

-The mobile devices support communications throughout the entire store and in the parking lots, via both text messaging and walkie-talkie communications.
+The mobile devices with Workforce Connect support communications throughout the entire store and in the parking lots, via both text messaging and walkie-talkie communications.
 Their advance-range barcode scanning capabilities were designed to help associates locate products, check pricing and inventory availability from as far as 40+ feet away, to assist with locating products in overhead storage.

 The devices can be docked with Zebra’s Workstation Connect, which enables associates to view and demo products and specifications on larger screens, to help shoppers find the right items and complete their projects.
 They also feature more efficient app speeds than other mobile devices.